Cheese Pizza Bites

 I’ve been working to create more fun and healthy lunch options for your little ones.
 So many of you have written to me to tell me that feeding picky eaters is a challenge in your home.
 I’m working on ideas and recipes to share with you to help!
 Be on the lookout for many more kid-friendly meal options here on the website.

 These Cheese Pizza Bites can be made ahead for quick lunches, snacks or even dinner.
 This pizza bites recipe is made in a mini muffin pan, for the perfect finger food for kids.
-Serve these mini pizza bites with my Hidden Veggie Pizza Sauce for dipping!
+Serve these mini pizza bites with this easy no cook pizza sauce recipe for dipping!

 Can you pack these mini pizza bites in your kids’ lunch boxes?
 I’ve taste tested these Cheese Pizza Bites both warm and cold.
 I prefer them warm.
 The dough is softer when they are warmed and they just taste better.
 I serve these pizza bites for lunches and after-school snacks at home, so that I can warm them up a little for my kids.
 You can have your little taste testers decide if they like these cold in their school lunches or not.
 All kids are different, which is what makes feeding them such a challenge, right? 😉